 Instead of testing every combination of the user actions and interfaces with other systems, we use predictive analytics to find the path that users commonly take and identify the stage where the app is crashing.
 We also, at times, use algorithms to measure commonalities between all user execution flow and identify and focus on overlap which indicates common execution paths.

-Now that we have looked at how Predictive Analytics in Mobile App Development works, it is time to look at the benefits that the analytic framework has to offer to the mobile app centered businesses and entrepreneurs.
+Now that we have looked at how Predictive Analytics for mobile applications works, it is time to look at the use cases of this analytic framework.

-How to Use Predictive Analytics for Bettering Your Mobile App Experience
+How Predictive Analytics Enhances Mobile App Experience – Use Cases

-There are a number of ways businesses can leverage predictive analytics for bettering the overall experience their mobile app leaves.
+There are a number of ways businesses can leverage predictive analytics for enhancing the overall experience their mobile app offers.

-From giving them better insights on the research front, in terms of which geographical region should they promote their app more in to identifying the devices they should get the apps designed according to, there are a number of ways Predictive Analytics come in handy for the future centered mobile app businesses.
+From giving them better insights on the research front, in terms of which geographical region they should promote their app more to identifying the devices they should get the apps designed according to, there are a number of ways predictive analytics come in handy for the future centered mobile app businesses.

-Personalized Marketing is the biggest sign of how companies use analytics to lure customers to use their app.
+Personalized marketing is the biggest sign of how companies use analytics to lure customers to use their predictive apps.

-Ever wonder how Spotify gives you recommended song playlist or how Amazon shows you Customer who bought this also bought list?
-It is all a result of predictive analytics.
-By implementing it in your mobile app, you will be able to give your users a more personalized listing and messages, thus making the whole experience a lot more customized for the end users.
+Ever wonder how Spotify gives you recommended song playlists?
+It is a result of predictive analytics.
+By implementing it in your mobile app, you will be able to give your users a more personalized listing and messages, thus making the whole experience a lot more customized.

-3. For Identifying which Screen’s Content Need to be Changed
+3. Identifying which screen’s content needs to be changed

-Predictive Analytics help identify which element of the app is turning down the users or which screen are they using before leaving the app, this information helps mobile app entrepreneurs immensely as they get face to face with the problem area.
+Predictive analytics helps identify which elements of the app are turning down the users or which screen are they using before leaving the app.
+This information helps mobile app entrepreneurs immensely as they get face to face with the problem area.
 And now, instead of changing the whole application, they are only concentrated on improving a particular segment/ section.

-When employed right, Predictive Analytics in mobile apps gives entrepreneurs insight into which device and in fact which operating system their users are getting active on to use the app.
+When employed right, predictive analytics in mobile apps gives entrepreneurs insight into which device and operating system their users are getting active on to use the app.
 This information is a goldmine for the tech team as they can then get the app designed according to the specificity of that specific application.

-Predictive Analytics helps businesses identify which notification message is causing what reaction and if there is a difference between varying time and content.
+Predictive analytics helps businesses identify which notification message is causing what reaction.
 This information helps marketers plan their notification push in a way that it gets a maximum positive outcome.

 By categorizing the mobile app users in segments like those who are interacting most with the app, those who are most likely to abandon the app, and those who have simply made your mobile app the case of install and forget, Predictive Analytics help mobile app marketers with a platform where they know how to segregate their push notifications and between what people.

-While there are a number of Predictive Analytics examples around us, let us look at those areas that are more prone to give instant high returns when incorporated with Predictive Analytics.
+While there are a number of Predictive Analytics applications around us, let us look at those areas that are more prone to give instant high returns when incorporated with this technique.

 1. Predictive Analytics in Healthcare

-Earlier used only to help send a personalized recommendation to the patients in terms of health and care considerations that they would have to make, it is now being incorporated in the healthcare industry for three crucial requirements – For risk estimation, Geo-mapping, and for planning out the what-if scenarios in terms of both surgery and patient inflow in the hospital.
+Predictive analytics is being incorporated in the healthcare industry for three main crucial reasons – geo-mapping, risk estimation, and planning out the what-if scenarios in terms of surgery and patient inflow in the hospital.

 2. Predictive Analytics in eCommerce

-When we talk about Predictive Analytics examples, it is important to have a discussion without the mention of the eCommerce industry.
-The analytics not just help users by giving them listings related to ‘Customers who bought this also bought’ but also in showing them ads of offers that have arrived on the products that they were looking to buy earlier or have in their shopping cart.
+When we talk about Predictive Analytics applications, it is important to have a discussion without the mention of the eCommerce industry.
+The analytics not just helps users by giving them listings related to ‘Customers who bought this also bought’ but also in showing them ads of offers that have arrived on the products that they were looking to buy earlier or have in their shopping cart.

 3. Predictive Analytics in On-demand

-Apart from this, predictive analytics also help in estimating the accident scenario in terms of drivers who are most likely to rash drives, the geographical area that is most prone to accident, etc.
+Apart from this, predictive analytics also helps in estimating the accident scenario in terms of drivers who are most likely to rashly drive, the geographical area that is most prone to accident, etc.

 4. Predictive Analytics in Enterprises

-The what would happen next information that Predictive Analytics offers to the company’s business team comes in as a golden opportunity for enterprises who are struggling in their CRM domain and also in the HR area.
+The futuristic information that predictive analytics offers to the company’s business team comes in as a golden opportunity for enterprises who are struggling in their CRM domain and also in the HR area.

 By researching on the skills that are most demanded by the industry, predictive analytics and enterprise mobility can together up the employees’ skills to a huge extent.

-Now that we have seen all – Impact of Predictive Analytics in Mobile App economy (an impact that both mobile app development company and the mobile app businesses face) along with the real world use cases, it is now time to bring the guide to an end by giving you an insight into the Predictive Analytics tools that offer the most calculated inferences.
+Now that we have seen all – impact of predictive analytics in the mobile app economy (an impact that both mobile app development companies and the mobile app businesses face) along with the applications of predictive analytics, it is now time to bring the guide to an end by giving you an insight into the predictive analytics tools that offer the most calculated inferences.